a-telier/a-beauty/anotherstore/documentation/README.md

  A-telier Beauty
 This is an e-commerce shop developped as part of my Full-Stack Software development program at Code Institute.
 The purpose of the shop is to make it easy for consumers to find and purchase beauty products from a selection of hand-picked items.
+The site also contains a blog, to attract potential customers via SEO keywords.

 ##  UX process
 ### Who is this site for?
-This site is meant for users looking to buy beauty products.
+This site is meant for customers looking to buy beauty products or find inspiration and advice.

 ### What does the user want to achieve in this site?
 #####   User Stories - as a user I want to..: